ElTav/Retaliation/README.md

 USB Missile Launcher*.
 You can invoke it to control the device from a script or command-line as follows:

-      retaliation.py reset
-      retaliation.py right 3000
-      retaliation.py up 700
+      retaliation.py 1 right 3000 (moves device one to the right) retaliation.py 2 up 700 (devices device two up)
-      retaliation.py fire 1
+      retaliation.py 1 fire 1 (device one will fire a missile)

-If you do come up with some other cool uses or ideas for retaliation, please share your story!